ygchavez/cse15l-lab-reports/lab-report-1-week-2.md

 ## 5.Setting an SSH Key
 ![Image](img8.png)

 Running ssh-key on VS Code allows it to save at the default location.
+Creating a private and public key on my computer.

 ![Image](img7.png)